PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/apache-felix-programmatic-bundle/index.markdown

 Now that we have an implementation of a simple service.
 What we need to do is write some code to register that service in whats called a service registry.
 Then anyone who needs to be greeted can simple use the interface to get an instance to the service.

 The programmatic way to do this is to create an Activator.
 An activator in a bundle is represented as a class that implements the interface [BundleActivator](http://www.osgi.org/javadoc/r4v43/core/org/osgi/framework/BundleActivator.html).
 When the bundle is activated it calls methods found in the class dynamically.
-This exposes two methods that allow us to register and unregister services programmtically.
+This exposes two methods that allow us to register and un-register services programmatically.
 Lets change that App.java class that sits in the main level to be our Activator.

-First rename App.java to SimpleActivator.java (It should be SimpleStringGreeterActivator buts thats too verbose for the tutorial right now).
+First rename App.java to SimpleActivator.java (It should be SimpleStringGreeterActivator buts that's too verbose for the tutorial right now).
 Then change it to looks like the following:

 {% codeblock Greeter Activator Class lang:java %}
 package org.bhn.training;